JBEI/edd/README.md

 For a more detailed reference for EDD's low-level configuration options, see [Configuration][4].
 Instructions on administering an EDD instance can be found in the [Administration][11] document, and steps to deploy a new instance are in the [Deployment][5] document.
 Getting a development environment set up to modify or contribute to EDD is outlined in the [Developer Setup][12] document.
+The [Troubleshooting][17] guide details some commands to diagnose problems.

 ---------------------------------------------------------------------------------------------------